-The U.S. Department of the Treasury and the Internal Revenue Service (IRS) published a final rule on Friday that requires cryptocurrency brokers to report details of digital asset transactions to the tax agency.
+The U.S. Department of the Treasury and the Internal Revenue Service (IRS) have published a final rule that requires cryptocurrency brokers to report details of digital asset transactions to the tax agency.

-“The final regulations announced today will require brokers to report gross proceeds on the sale of digital assets beginning in 2026 for all sales in 2025,” the Treasury said in a June 28 press release.
+“The final regulations announced today will require brokers to report gross proceeds on the sale of digital assets beginning in 2026 for all sales in 2025,” the Treasury said in a June 28 statement.

 “Brokers will be required to also report information on the tax basis for certain digital assets beginning in 2027 for sales in 2026.”
 Tax basis refers to the original purchase price of digital assets and is used to determine taxes owed following its sale.

 The new rule does not change tax requirements for taxpayers.
-It is only directed at brokers for reporting on crypto transactions.
+It’s only directed at brokers for reporting on crypto transactions.

 Normal taxpayers engaged in digital asset transactions have always owed taxes on the sale or exchange of digital assets.
 Earlier, they had to rely on expensive third-party services to calculate their gains or losses to pay taxes, the Treasury stated.
 But under the new rule, the brokers will send this information to taxpayers.

-“By implementing the law’s reporting requirements, these final regulations will help taxpayers more easily pay taxes owed under current law, while reducing tax evasion by wealthy investors,” said Acting Assistant Secretary for Tax Policy Aviva Aron-Dine in the press release.
+“By implementing the law’s reporting requirements, these final regulations will help taxpayers more easily pay taxes owed under current law, while reducing tax evasion by wealthy investors,” Acting Assistant Secretary for Tax Policy Aviva Aron-Dine said in the statement.

 The rule defined a broker as including certain digital asset trading platforms, payment processors, and hosted wallet providers.